Trish Kendall, Keynote Speaker

 Create community--your place of safety, shared identity and belonging.

-To inspire young women to achieve enduring success.
+To inspire others to achieve enduring success.